drazdra/UNN/README.md

 Most people here don't know me, as i mainly live on the Ollama Discord server, under the nick "Drazdra".
 That is the easiest way to contact me.
 I rarely visit Github (maybe several times a year).

 #### First warning
-This is top abstract stuff, if you are not into it, don't go further.
+This is top abstract stuff, if you are not into that, don't go any further.
 There is no empirical research data or code.

 #### Second warning
-This field develops too fast, so i might not know a lot of already existing research papers as i don't read them and don't work on inference engines.
+This field develops too fast, so i might not know about a lot of already existing research papers as i don't read them and don't work on inference engines.

 #### Third warning
 Forgive me if it's all too simple or naive for you :).
 The truth is.. that was my goal :).